Daniel P. O'Connor, Ph.D.

-Executive Administrative Assistant to Dean
+Executive Administrative Assistant to the Dean

 402 Agnes Arnold Hall

-Dana M. Green is the executive administrative assistant to the Dean of the College of Liberal Arts and Social Sciences.
-She holds a Bachelor of Science in Business and has been with the University of Houston since 2008.
-She has held various senior-level administrative positions with UH in Donor and Alumni Records, University Advancement, Office of International Studies and Programs, and UH Health and Academic Programs in the Office of the Provost.
-Prior to joining the University of Houston, she spent seven years as an Office Administrator in the private sector and industrial industry.
+Dana M. Green is the executive administrative assistant to the dean of the College of Liberal Arts and Social Sciences.
+She received a Master of Business Administration from Our Lady of the Lake University and a Bachelor of Science in business from the University of Phoenix.
+Green has been with the University of Houston since 2008 and has held various senior-level administrative positions within the University, including Donor and Alumni Records, University Advancement, office of international studies and programs and UH Health and academic programs in the Office of the Provost.
+Prior to joining the University of Houston, she spent seven years as an office administrator in the private and industrial sectors.

 Todd Romero received his B.A. from the University of Colorado at Boulder and his M.A. and Ph.D. from Boston College.
-An associate professor in the Department of History, he researches and teaches classes on early American, Native American, public and food history.
-Romero is the author of a number of articles and the book Making War and Minting Christians: Masculinity, Religion, and Colonialism in Early New England (University of Massachusetts Press, (2011).
+An associate professor in the department of history, he researches and teaches classes on early American, Native American, public and food history.
+Romero is the author of a number of articles and the book, "Making War and Minting Christians: Masculinity, Religion, and Colonialism in Early New England," (University of Massachusetts Press, 2011).

-His work has been supported by fellowships or grants from the Newberry Library, the John Nicholas Brown Center for American Civilization at Brown University, the Huntington Library, the American Philosophical Society, Massachusetts Historical Society, and the National Endowment for the Humanities.
+His work has been supported by fellowships or grants from the Newberry Library, the John Nicholas Brown Center for American Civilization at Brown University, the Huntington Library, the American Philosophical Society, Massachusetts Historical Society and the National Endowment for the Humanities.
 For his teaching, Romero has won the Provost’s Core Teaching Award (2012) and the Ross M. Lence Award for Teaching Excellence in the Humanities (2016).

 J. Robert McKee is executive director of College Business Operations for the College of Liberal Arts and Social Sciences.
-He received a Master of Business Administration from the University of Phoenix and a Bachelor of Arts in Management from Antioch College.
-Prior to joining the University of Houston, he served as Director of Business Operations with Boston University School of Medicine Graduate Medical Sciences and has held director-level finance positions in London and at Texas A&M University System in College Station.
-He has over 25 years of business, finance, accounting, forecasting, project and asset management, and business development experience in multiple industries including higher education, business, government and international services.
+He received a Master of Business Administration from the University of Phoenix and a Bachelor of Arts in management from Antioch College.
+Prior to joining the University of Houston, he served as director of business operations with Boston University School of Medicine Graduate Medical Sciences and has held director-level finance positions in London and at Texas A&M University System in College Station.
+He has over 25 years of business, finance, accounting, forecasting, project and asset management, and business development experience in multiple industries, including higher education, business, government and international services.

 Toni Mooney Smith is the executive director of marketing and communications for the College of Liberal Arts and Social Sciences.
 She holds a Master of Science in communication from Northwestern University, Evanston, Illinois and a Bachelor of Arts in communications from the University of Houston.
-She has successfully secured major media placement with global outlets, including CNN, ABC, CBS, NBC, BBC, the Chicago Tribune, and USA Today.
-Prior to joining the University of Houston, she held director-level leadership roles in academia and health care, specializing in strategic communications, brand strategy, marketing, crisis communications, and public affairs.
-She was a standout basketball player for the University of Houston Lady Coogs, and is among an elite group of student-athletes in the program’s 1,000-Point Club.
+She has successfully secured major media placement with global outlets, including CNN, ABC, CBS, NBC, BBC, the Chicago Tribune and USA Today.
+Prior to joining the University of Houston, she held director-level leadership roles in academia and health care, specializing in strategic communications, brand strategy, marketing, crisis communications and public affairs.
+She was a standout basketball player for the University of Houston Lady Coogs and is among an elite group of student-athletes in the program’s 1,000-Point Club.